apollographql/space-kit/README.md

 ### Icons

+Our icons are all stored in [`icons/src/svgs`](./icons/src/svgs) in folders named for the icon category.
+To add new icons, add svg files to one of these category folders and open a pull request.
+Fill and stroke colors with values `#000` or `#000000` will be replace by `currentColor` to allow the consumer to change the colors; all other colors will be maintained and will not be configurable.

-To add new icons, add SVGs to [`./icons/src/svgs`](./icons/src/svgs) and open a pull request.
-The React components will be generated and the TypeScript will be transpiled automatically after merging to `master`.
+All React components will be automatically generated and the TypeScript will be transpiled automatically after merging to `master`.

 The following scripts are available: